carlos-afonso/COVID-19/README.md

 * 15,333 total hospitalizations (22% of total cases)
 * 2,738 total deaths (4.0% of total cases)

-The total number of COVID-19 tests performed in NYC is also an important information, but it's updated less frequently.
-The last update accounted for 104,096 total COVID-19 tests in NYC as of April 4, 2020, 5:00 pm.
+The testing counts are important too, but updated less frequently.
+The last update reported 104,096 total COVID-19 tests in NYC as of April 4, 2020, 5:00 pm.

 ## New Daily Counts